5 Cleaning Tips From The Company That’s All Over Instagram

 4. Vacuum (the outside of) your toilet

 “If you go crazy spraying the back, top and u-bend of the toilet, you spray down hair and dust, which turns it into mud and creates way more work for yourself,” says McAllister.
-Instead, she goes in first with a horsehair brush attachment on her vacuum to suck everything up—all dry parts of her toilet, as well as her bathtub, baseboards, counters—so that she then just has to disinfect and remove stains afterwards.
+Instead, she goes in first with a horsehair brush attachment (like this one, look up your vaccum’s model to find one that fits) on her vacuum to suck everything up—all dry parts of her toilet, as well as her bathtub, baseboards, counters—so that she then just has to disinfect and remove stains afterwards.

 She’s tested the method and found that it saves about 30 minutes of bathroom-cleaning each time.
 “It blows people’s minds,” she says.
-As for the vacuum brush itself, just dunk it in water and bleach afterwards then pop it on a vent to dry out.
+As for the vacuum brush itself, just dunk it in water and bleach afterwards then pop it on a vent to air dry.

 5. Start laundry stripping